 “A few of the designs looked outdated because of the choice of faded pastel colors and multiple font styles instead of bright, fun, upbeat colors and fewer font variations,” Erin said.
 “We also see organizations trying to fit too much information into a small print piece.
 Instead, the reader should be directed to the organization’s website with a concise call to action.”

 The parks and recreation industry is fun and family focused.
 But, you don’t have to be a trained, corporate graphic designer in order to create well-designed, functional marketing materials.
-Just follow these general rules.
+Just follow these general graphic design tips:

 - Don’t be afraid to use bright bold colors, but limit it to a few; Same goes with fonts–try to be consistent;